 She received the Stephan M. Schrader Award for Outstanding Research in Technology and Innovation Management, the Thought Leader Award in Entrepreneurship, and the Best Symposium Award by the Organization and Management Theory Division of the Academy of Management.
-Her dissertation on industrial robotics firms and their innovation strategies using patents and new products received several recognitions, including the Best Dissertation Award from The Institute for Operations Research and the Management Sciences and was also recognized for its excellence by the Business Policy and Strategy (BPS) Division of the Academy of Management.
+Her dissertation on industrial robotics firms and their innovation strategies using patents and new products received several recognitions, including the Best Dissertation Award from The Institute for Operations Research and the Management Sciences and was also recognized for its excellence by the Business Policy and Strategy (now STR) Division of the Academy of Management.
 Katila has served on the editorial review boards of Administrative Science Quarterly, Organization Science, Strategic Organization and the Strategic Management Journal, is the Program Director for Strategic Management Society's Research in Organizations RiO program, and was recently the Chair of the Technology and Innovation Management Division of the Academy of Management.

 Katila studied engineering economics and information systems as an undergraduate, earned a Ph.D. in technology strategy at UT Austin on a Fulbright Scholarship, and received a Doctorate in Engineering from Helsinki University of Technology in Finland.
 In between, she worked at a management consultancy and in telecommunications.
 She is the recipient of the Eugene L. Grant Faculty Teaching Award at Stanford, and was honored by Aalto University's School of Science (former Helsinki University of Technology) as the Alumnus of the Year.